nhsconnect/spine-eps-tracker/pages/develop/develop_use_case_view_prescription_with_detail.md

 The Spine Interaction Id for this operation is `urn:nhs:names:services:mmquery:NHS111_ItemDetail` - endpoints must be registered to use this interaction.

 ### User Authentication ###
-Users must be authenticated using Spine Security Broker, and provide user details in the request header.
+Users must be authenticated using Spine Security Broker, and provide user details in the HTTP request header.

 ### Prescription Information ###
 To view the detail of a prescription the requesting system will make an HTTP request which must include, as a minimum, the following parameters:

-- Prescription ID
+- Prescription ID (in the HTTP querystring)
-- Requesting User Details
+- Requesting User Details (as HTTP custom headers `Spine-UserId` and `Spine-RoleProfileId`)
-- Requesting System details
+- Requesting System details (as the HTTP custom header `Spine-From-Asid`)

 Optionally Requests can include:
 - Line Item ID